Shoulder Injuries

 - Accident involving lines or winches where the arm and shoulder are jerked with force

-- High-speed crash of chains, steel rings, pulleys, and other vessel equipment or machinery into the arm and shoulder
+- High-speed crash of chains, steel rings, pulleys, and other vessel equipment or machinery

 - Unseaworthy vessel – poor design, lack of nonskid grating, missing or inadequate safety features